Mireya Arboleda: Career

 As a concert pianist, Arboleda performed recitals and concerts in international venues such as the Isabella Stewart Gardner Museum in Boston, The Town Hall in New York City, the Teresa Carreño Cultural Complex in Caracas, and the Centre for Fine Arts in Brussels.
 She also performed many times in her home-country of Colombia such as concerts at the Luis Ángel Arango Library in Bogotá, and the León de Greiff Library in Medellín.
 Arboleda later became a head music professor at the National University of Colombia, spending around 30 years of her life in teaching altogether.

 Personal life

 Arboleda was married to Flavio Cruz Domínguez, a lawyer, who later died.
 The couple had two children, Santiago and José Antonio.
 On February 21, 2021, Arboleda died at age 92 in Bogotá.

+She is first cousins with former Cali Mayor Maurice Armitage.